-Because of the belief that the existing literature ruled out significant potential negative property value impacts beyond about 100 feet from the edge of the transmission line ROW, Chalmers embarked on a "near-site" tour of 89 property addresses with detached single family homes provided to him by Eversource that are within 100 feet of the existing ROW.
+As a part of his local market review, Chalmers embarked on a "near-site" tour of 89 property addresses with detached single family homes provided to him by Eversource that are within 100 feet of the existing ROW.
 He considered these to be the most "vulnerable" properties solely because of their proximity to the power line, regardless of the presence of visual stigma.
 No properties with multi-family structures, such as the 148 townhouses that are a part of McKenna's Purchase in Concord or commercial properties such as the Sherburne Woods senior living facility in Deerfield were visited or considered.
 Chalmers concluded that none of the properties he visited would be further impacted by the presence of the proposed transmission line.

 Unfortunately, these visits did not include on-site access to the affected properties, and were largely confined to subjective assessments from viewing locations along public roads.
 Chalmers stated in SEC technical sessions that he did not have viewshed maps or tower simulations while visiting any of these potentially highly vulnerable locations.
 He performed this work during peak deciduous foliage cover in August, without any surveying equipment with which to measure potential new visual stigma from any location visited.
 Without this, it would be impossible to collect the information necessary to definitively reach his "no impact" conclusion with any reasonable level of certainty.
-Without full access to the properties, seasonal simulations from key property and building locations, including the removal of potentially screening vegetation in the ROW,
+Without full access to the properties, seasonal simulations from key property and building locations, including the removal of potentially screening vegetation in the ROW, such conclusions are unreliable.
+Of greater importance, his use of a 100 foot maximum impact zone ignored visual impacts that could extend well beyond this parameter and affect many more properties.